breart/atlassian-connect-core/README.md

 #### Pagination

 If you want to send a request to an endpoint with pagination you should use `JWTClient::paginate` method.
-In most cases you don't need to pass paginator instance to the `JWTClient` constructor because it will instantiate automatically by resolving your Tenant product type (JIRA or Confluence), but you always can use specific paginator.
+In most cases you don't need to pass paginator instance to the `JWTClient` constructor because it will be instantiated automatically by resolving your Tenant product type (JIRA or Confluence), but you always can use the specific paginator.

-There are two paginators:
+There are two paginators supported by default:
 * `JiraPaginator`
 * `ConfluencePaginator`

-Of course you can extend `Paginator` class and create your own.
+You're always able to extend `Paginator` class and create your own.

 #### Examples